 • Do I have a plan to mitigate the risks I may encounter if I start a shop without experience?

-If you have a good answer to those questions, having the prior experience is not as important as it is made out to be.
+If you have a good answer to those questions, having prior experience is not as important as it is made out to be.
 Based on the potential action plans such as partnering with someone (or a team) that has the experience or skills you lack, starting small and simple, or considering an educational investment to get you up to speed during startup, there are ways to get around not having years of experience under your belt.

 Face your lack of experience like you would face any other potential issue you could encounter along the way of starting a coffee shop and find a way to reduce the risk.
 If you are passionate about making it work and are willing to find creative solutions, you will certainly be able to start a coffee shop with no experience.